sp-cristiano/alx-system_engineering-devops/0x02-shell_redirections/README.md

 tr Ac Ze Command will replace all characters A and c from input to Z and e respectively. \n

-tr -d 'cC' Command will removes all letter c and C from input. \n rev  Command will reverse its input. \n
+tr -d 'cC' Command will removes all letter c and C from input. \n

+rev  Command will reverse its input. \n

+cut -d":" --fields=1,6 etc/passwd | sort  Command will display all users and their home directories, sorted by users. \n